-- JOINT SUPPLEMENT & TREATMENT: Scottish salmon fish oil is widely recommended by vets as a pet assisted health, illnesses and treatments aid for joint support, arthritis, pain relief, flaky skin, itch and hair loss.
+- JOINT SUPPLEMENT & TREATMENT: Scottish salmon fish oil is widely recommended by vets as a pet assisted health, illnesses and treatments aid for joint support, pain relief, flaky skin, itch and hair loss.

 Coconut oil can help your dog if he has an upset stomach or experiences regular digestive issues.

 In addition to containing over 90% of healthy fats, coconut oil can help a dog to lose weight, improve energy levels and help with dry and itchy skin.